5 min read · Cost

 Quick Answers

-Effective work window is roughly mid-May through mid-October; off-season work is possible on protected projects with the usual tradeoffs we'll be honest about.
+The effective window is roughly mid-May through mid-October.
+Off-season work is possible on protected projects with cost and timeline tradeoffs we will be honest about.

-Freeze-thaw cycles open joints, lift paint, and damage trim aggressively over winter; the effect compounds over the seasons.
+Freeze-thaw cycling opens joints, lifts paint, and checks trim aggressively over winter, and the effect compounds season over season.

 Sources